 Season 1, which is available for streaming on Amazon Prime, Google Play, and iTunes, focuses on the root causes of homelessness in California and how volunteers, nonprofit organizations, and local government leaders are working together to create innovative, sustainable housing solutions.
-Season 2, which will premiere summer 2021, focuses on the impact of COVID-19 and systemic racism on the ongoing homelessness crisis in California and the nation.
+Season 2, which is also available for streaming on Google Play and iTunes, focuses on the impact of COVID-19 and systemic racism on the ongoing homelessness crisis in California and the nation.

 We cannot solve the affordable housing and homelessness crisis alone.
 We know that only through innovative partnerships, strategic investments, and impactful storytelling can we move the needle for our most vulnerable communities.